0

 Fitment is a system.

-Wheel diameter, width, offset, tire size, load target, brake clearance, and hardware seat must be matched together.
+Wheel diameter, width, offset, tyre size, load target, brake clearance, and hardware seat must be matched together.

 03